Estimated reading time: 3 minutes

 Hadfield thinks that being part of a team, you can either be classified as a ‘plus-one’, a ‘zero’, or a ‘minus-one’.
 A plus-one is anyone who is an asset, performing, and adding value to the team.
-A zero is one who is generally competent and stays out of the way.
-A minus-one, however, is one who is a liability and bringing down the team.
+Zero is one who is generally competent and stays out of the way.
+A minus-one, however, is one who is a liability and brings down the team.

 3. Lead by Proving

 Rather than leading by intimidation, Hadfield feels the superior way to lead is to prove the best course of action and set the correct example.

 Putting the team before yourself is important for success.
 Always remember the team is more essential than just you.
 To bring the team members together, you have to define success.
 If you have to influence others and bring change to something you believe in, you would have to convince other people and align everyone.

 5. Criticize the Issue, Not the Person

 If there is a need to deliver a strong criticism, it is more important to criticize the issue itself rather than to personally attack the person.
 Even though you can be affected by someone who created the problem, it is counter-productive to scold or insult a colleague over it.